 The maintenance schedule below shows a full alphabetical list of parishes and the dates when works are due to be carried out.

 In addition to the routine maintenance programme, a variety of other works will still be delivered on an annual basis.
 These include:

 - a summer clearance programme that clears surface vegetation on selected paths

-- a capital improvement programme which delivers larger scale surfacing projects and works on our bridges
+- a capital improvement programme that delivers larger scale surfacing projects and works on our bridges

-- the Volunteer Task Programme which addresses issues around the county and is coordinated by our Volunteer Management Team.
+- the Volunteer Task Programme that addresses issues around the county and is coordinated by our Volunteer Management Team.